jbrussell/PacificQ_2026/README.md

 # PacificQ_2026

-Code accompanying Russell et al. (2026, *Nature*) for imaging upper-mantle shear velocity and attenuation beneath the Pacific plate from surface-wave observations.
-The pipeline has three stages, run in sequence, each of which is a complete, runnable component on the small seismic datasets (Old ORCA, Young ORCA, NoMelt) already bundled in this repository:
+Code accompanying Russell et al. (2026, *Nature*) for imaging upper-mantle shear velocity and attenuation from surface-wave observations.
+The pipeline has three stages, run in sequence:

 1. **`1_Vs_Inversion/`** -- bootstrap least-squares inversion of Rayleigh-wave
    phase velocities for a shear-velocity (Vs) profile, using